Seasawher/mathlib4-help/docs/commands.md

 def f := 37
 ```
 displays the info message `Min: 7 Max: 8 StdDev: 14%`.

+## \#defeq_abuse
+Defined in: `Mathlib.Tactic.DefEqAbuse.defeqAbuseCmd`

+> **WARNING:** `#defeq_abuse` is an experimental tool intended to assist with breaking
+changes to transparency handling.
+Its syntax may change at any time, and it may not behave as
+expected.
+Please report unexpected behavior [on Zulip](https://leanprover.zulipchat.com/#narrow/channel/113488-general/topic/backward.2EisDefEq.2ErespectTransparency/with/575685551).

+`#defeq_abuse in cmd` runs `cmd` with `backward.isDefEq.respectTransparency` both `true` and
+`false`.
+If the command succeeds with `false` but fails with `true`, it identifies the specific
+synthesis applications and `isDefEq` checks that fail with the stricter setting.

+This is useful for diagnosing `instance` declarations or other commands where type class synthesis
+failures occur during elaboration rather than within a tactic.

+The command is re-executed with the permissive setting so that it actually takes effect.

 ## \#discr_tree_key
 Defined in: `Lean.Parser.discrTreeKeyCmd`